eleriaqueen/pso-highres-dreamcube-ui/README.md

 # PSO High Resolution "Dreamcube" UI
 Fan-made High resolution UI for Phantasy Star Online Ep.
-I&II (& Plus).
+I&II (and Plus).

 Available for downlad as a _Resource Pack_ compatible with Dolphin emulator.